Fresheyeball/deconfigured/blog/dag.md

   getTree _ [] = Nothing
 ```

-aaand for some reason this type checks :)
+...aaand for some reason this type checks :)

-We can then flip back and build a list of edges out of values, to really
+We can flip back and build a list of edges out of values, to really
 "reflect" the list of edges in our `EdgeSchema` to a list of pairs:

 ```haskell